Park of Builders (Rostov-on-Don): History

 The territory of the Novoposelensky Garden in Rostov-on-Don was located between the Pochtovy Lane and Taganrog Avenue passed along Sixth Street- The documents preserved the mention of the garden created before 1917.

 Then Novoposelensky garden was renamed and began to be called the park of V. Mayakovsky.
 It happened during the 1940s - 1950s.
 The District House of Officers of the North Caucasus Military District became its owner.
-During this period the park was well-planned and restored, flowerbeds were put in order, new green plantings appeared.
-The main alley of the park was asphalted and the lawns were cleaned.
-On the territory of the park there were new benches, volleyball and tennis courts were equipped.
-In the period from spring to autumn on the equipped film platform there took place viewing chronicle and documentary films.

 In the 1960s the military left this place for a decade no one was engaged in the improvement of the park everything fell into decay.
 Under the mayor of the city G. Ye.
 Konovalov the fences around the park were broken.
 The park began to visit the citizens, as a result of which many flower beds and lawns were trampled, and benches and other objects were broken.
 The park was renamed the Park of Cultures of Builders and was inaugurated on November 7, 1976.
-It again began to be visited by people and be considered a place of rest.

 In 1987 a monument to the victims of Stalin's repressions appeared on the northern part of the park.

 At the end of XX - at the beginning of the XXI century the park is in unsatisfactory condition.
 From the old paths, beds and layout in general, little is left.
 The decorative shrub and many other plantings and objects were destroyed.